gbraad/fedora-modularity/source/architecture/constructing/compose-distribution.rst

 developer-only module, for example.)
 This ignores the branching of packages and modules, but as stated before, that’s a separate topic.

-Note: '''The module boundaries here are just examples. '''They are illustrations to show how we can break the monolithic distribution up.
+Note: `The module boundaries here are just examples.` They are illustrations to show how we can break the monolithic distribution up.
 They are *not* proposals that we should draw the lines between modules in any particular places: that is an entirely separate discussion.